 This Major targets professionals, researchers, teachers, community based workers, activists and others working on social policy related themes in international development agencies, national governments, national and international donor organizations, non-governmental organizations, or in advocacy and social movements.

 Governance, Migration and Diversity track

 Are you a strong advocate of ensuring migrants are treated fairly?
 Do you think current migration policies can be improved and do you want to help make that happen?

-This MA track is relevant for people from or aiming to work in local or national governments, community and development organisations, NGOs, universities and the private sector.
+This MA track is relevant for people from or aiming to work in local or national governments, community and development organizations, NGOs, universities and the private sector.